adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 # Transmit

 Transmit is a native Server-Sent-Event (SSE) module built for AdonisJS.
-It is a simple and efficient way to send data from the server to the client.
-It is a great way to send real-time updates to the client, such as notifications, live chat messages, or any other type of real-time data.
+It is a simple and efficient way to send real-time updates to the client, such as notifications, live chat messages, or any other type of real-time data.

 :::note
 The data transmission occurs only from server to client, not the other way around.